 Fat, cuddly pups may look cute, but this predisposes them to developmental problems and you are doing them a long term disservice, resulting in a life of pain and discomfort.

 Recommendation: Feed a breed or size-specific commercial balanced kibble that is formulated for puppies.

 Too much exercise at a young age, when bones are still developing can increase the risk of wear and tear to the hip joint.

-Crucial times to restrict and be sensible with the type of exercise you give your dog is very early i.e. one month to six months of age.
+The most crucial time to restrict and be sensible with the type of exercise you give your dog is very early on i.e. one month to six months of age.

 During this age period, incorrect exercise can result in long-term damage to your pup’s hips.

 When puppies exercise heavily, laxity between the femoral head and acetabulum is exacerbated and the joint is traumatized by the abnormal motion and impact of repeated subluxations and reductions.

 If the puppy is overweight then this trauma is further increased resulting in the joint having to cope with even more force.

 It has been shown that keeping pups confined and cage rested until 9mths old decreases the risk of hip dysplasia.

 But like anything, it is ridiculous to think we will lock up our dogs and treat with cotton wool.